kyrakraft/flood-prediction-ml/README.md

 I engineered a set of statistical features to capture distributional characteristics, including the mean, median, standard deviation, min, max, quartiles, and total sum across all features.
 These were intended to model latent patterns that span across multiple input variables.
 After comparative model evaluation, I selected CatBoost for its superior performance relative to XGBoost.

 Model performance was assessed using 5-fold cross-validation with R² as the evaluation metric.
-The final model was retrained on the full training set before generating test predictions for submission.
-The final model had an $R^2$ score of 0.86901.
+The final model was retrained on the full training set before generating test predictions for submission and had an $R^2$ score of 0.86901.